-New developmentalism is the sum of the new and relatively consistent theories and ensuing policies on growth and progress, which, by its relative novelty in relation to other theories and by its internal consistency, may give rise to a new school of thought.
-In 2010, the approval of the '10 Theses on New Developmentalism' by a large number of economists of many nationalities, as well as the increasing consistency of the ideas being developed, point in this direction.
-Whereas the criterion on which really existing developmentalism is verified is the extent to which it is able to form a developmental class coalition and combine growth with social progress, new developmentalism will make sense if its concepts and models are helpful in three ways: in explaining the stability and growth as well as the crises and low growth of countries, in predicting economic behavior, and in proposing good policies.
+New developmentalism is the sum of the new and relatively consistent theories and ensuing policies on growth and progress, which, by its relative novelty and internal consistency, may give rise to a new school of thought.
+In 2010, the approval of the "10 Theses on New Developmentalism" by a large number of economists of many nationalities, as well as the increasing consistency of the ideas being developed point out in this direction.
+11 Whereas the criterion on which to evaluate really existing developmentalism is to verify to what extent it is able to form a developmental class coalition and combine growth with social progress, new developmentalism will make sense if its concepts and models are helpful in three points: in explaining the stability and growth as well as crises and low growth of countries, in predicting economic behavior, and in proposing good policies.
+New developmentalism is, by design, democratic and progressive, because its proponents are critical of the inequality that characterizes capitalist societies, because they understand that economic development is only sustainable when wages grow in the long-term, and because it is targeted at middle-income countries, which are already democratic or mature enough to be so, and, thus, the demands of their workers and their poor cannot be ignored.